yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 We note that all the above messages are authenticated, and therefore each proxy must be able to authenticate any subordinate server.

+# CA Behavior
+{: #sec-ca-behavior}

+Although most of this document, and in particular {{sec-protocol-flow}} is focused on the protocol between the NDC and to IdO, the protocol does affect the ACME server running in the CA. A CA that wishes to support certificate delegation MUST also support unauthenticated certificate fetching, which it declares using `allow-certificate-get` ({{capability-metadata}}).

 # CSR Template
 {: #sec-csr-template}